Updated September 4, 2020

 If you’re caring for Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource., it’s very important that you know how to safely handle and hold each of them.
 Some geese are more receptive to being held than others, but many geese aren’t very fond of the experience.
 Each resident in your care might have their own special handling requirements depending on their breed and health needs.
-Regularly picking up a goose will help familiarize them with the experience and can help make stressful events like health concerns, separations, and relocations a little less nerve-wracking.
+Regularly picking up a Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource. will help familiarize them with the experience and can help make stressful events like health concerns, separations, and relocations a little less nerve-wracking.

 When approaching a goose, it’s essential that you do not chase them.
 Chasing is going to stress them out and will likely make them skittish around you.
 Lowering yourself down to their level and offering a little bit of feed or a treat can help encourage geese to want to spend time with you!
 Some more nervous geese may actively avoid your grip, so they might require a bit more coaxing.
 If you’re gathering a goose for a health checkup, especially if they are showing signs of illness, remember to wear gloves and protective clothing in order to lower the chances of contracting or spreading any external parasites.
 And even if you aren’t conducting a health examination, you may want to wear thicker clothing and gloves when handling more skittish geese, because they may nip at you, scratch you, or strike you with their powerful wings when you try to handle them.